-KMFA serves approximately 100,000 listeners each week and features both locally produced shows like Classical Austin, Film Score Focus, and Classical Guitar Alive, as well as nationally distributed programming from Public Radio International, American Public Media and National Public Radio.
+KMFA 89.5 is an independent public classical radio station in Austin, TX.
+KMFA serves approximately 100,000 listeners each week and features locally produced shows like Classical Austin, Early Music Now, and From the Butler School, as well as nationally distributed programming from Public Radio International, American Public Media, and National Public Radio.

-    KMFA supports many regional arts organizations such as the Blanton Museum of Art, Austin Symphony Orchestra, and Austin Lyric Opera with on-air and online promotions, co-sponsorships, and interviews with KMFA hosts.
-The Listen Local initiative broadcasts Austin's finest classical music performances, making classical music and cultural events available to all.
-With popular programs like the Fall into Music Instrument Drive and Kids Recording Kids, KMFA encourages arts education and supports the Central Texas community.
+KMFA supports many regional arts organizations such as the Austin Symphony Orchestra, Austin Opera, and Texas Performing Arts with on-air and online promotions, co-sponsorships, and interviews with KMFA hosts.
+Our Listen Local initiative broadcasts Austin's finest classical music performances, making classical music and cultural events available to all.
+With popular programs like the Fall Into Music Instrument Drive and radio camps for kids, KMFA encourages arts education and supports the Central Texas community.

 The efforts of the Austin community started KMFA.
 When Austin’s commercial classical music radio station changed suddenly to a pop station, there was an outpouring of support from local businesses and individuals to develop a listener-supported classical music radio station.

 Equipment, office space, capital, and time were donated.
 Nockey Willett was the unpaid chief engineer with the technical expertise and passion to get the station built.
 Leonard Masters was KMFA’s iconic first announcer.
 He had a deep, resonant voice, known for perfect diction and excellent pronunciation.

 Masters was at the controls when KMFA began on January 29, 1967 with the rousing notes of the William Tell Overture as its first broadcast on Austin’s own community radio station.

 More than fifty years later, KMFA continues to rely on the generosity of Central Texas to keep classical music and cultural programming available to all.